-On November 28, 2019, the Secretary Bureau of the CAC, the General Office of the MIIT, the General Office of the Ministry of Public Security and the General Office of SAMR, issued the Notice on the Measures for the Determination of the Collection and Use of Personal Information by Apps in Violation of Laws and Regulations.
+On November 28, 2019, the Secretary Bureau of the CAC, the General Office of the Ministry of Industry and Information Technology, the General Office of the Ministry of Public Security and the General Office of the State Administration of Market Regulation issued the Notice on the Measures for the Determination of the Collection and Use of Personal Information by Apps in Violation of Laws and Regulations.
 The notice requires that there shall be a privacy policy in the app, and the privacy policy shall contain the rules for collecting and using personal information.
 The notice also requires that the app shall prompt their users to read the privacy policy through obvious methods such as pop-up windows when an app is put into operation for the first time.
 According to the notice, the type of personal information collected by the app should be limited to the extent necessary to meet the operation of the corresponding business function.
 If personal information collected through app for a new business function is beyond the scope of a user's previous consent, refusing to provide the original business function by the app upon the user's disagreement with the new scope of personal information collection shall be considered as in violation of the necessity principle, except in the case where the new business function replaces the previous business function.
+Pursuant to the Notice on Promulgation of the Rules on the Scope of Necessary Personal Information for Common Types of Mobile Internet Applications, which was promulgated jointly by the CAC, the Ministry of Industry and Information Technology, the Ministry of Public Security and the State Administration of Market Regulation on March 12, 2021 and became effective on May 1, 2021, "necessary personal information" refers to personal information necessary for ensuring the normal operation of an application's basic functional services.
+Specifically, it refers to the personal information of the consumers, excluding the personal information of the suppliers.
+Any mobile internet application shall not refuse users to use its basic functional services on the ground that users disagree to provide unnecessary personal information.

-On June 10, 2021, the Standing Committee of the NPC promulgated the PRC Data Security Law, which became effect in September 2021.
+On June 10, 2021, the Standing Committee of the National People's Congress promulgated the PRC Data Security Law, which became effect in September 2021.
 The PRC Data Security Law provides for data security and privacy obligations on entities and individuals carrying out data activities and introduces a data classification and hierarchical protection system based on the importance of data in economic and social development, as well as the degree of harm it will cause to national security, public interests, or legitimate rights and interests of individuals or organizations when such data is tampered with, destroyed, leaked, or illegally acquired or used.
 The appropriate level of protection measures is required to be taken for each respective category of data.
 For example, a processor of important data shall designate the personnel and the management body responsible for data security, carry out risk assessments for its data processing activities and file the risk assessment reports with the competent authorities.
 In addition, the PRC Data Security Law provides a national security review procedure for those data activities which affect or may affect national security and imposes export restrictions on certain data and information.